SimVascular/.github/CONTRIBUTING.md

 ## Attributions

-We use the [REUSE Software Conventions](https://reuse.software) to structure our attributions and contributor lists.

 Each file MUST contain the header information with [the SimVascular license](https://github.com/mrp089/.github/blob/main/LICENSE.md).

 If your code is based on another source, you MUST add a reference to the original source code to the specific code (e.g., using a comment) and make sure that the license of the original source allows the usage under the license used in the project.